zer0Kerbal/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🚀Feature request
-about: Suggest an idea for this project
+about: I have a suggestion (and may want to implement it 🙂)!
 title: ''
-labels: enhancement
+labels: i: enhancement, i: needs triage
-assignees: ''
+assignees: 'zer0Kerbal'

 ---